Probir Sen: The first great Indian wicketkeeper

 To England, and later

-Sen was selected for the disastrous England tour of 1952, and played at Old Trafford (where India were bowled out for 58 and 82 on the same day) and at The Oval after Mantri failed in the first two Tests at Headingley and Lord’s.
+Sen was selected for the disastrous England tour of 1952, and played at Old Trafford (where India were bowled out for 58 and 82 on the same day) and at The Oval after Mantri failed in the first two Tests at Headingley and Lord s.
 Once again he impressed the connoisseurs with the big gloves, and impressed with his unbeaten 75 against Glamorgan.

 With Joshi s advent the contest became stiffer, but Sen was retained for the first Test against Pakistan at Kotla.
 Once again he kept well, and scored a career-best 25 out of a 34-run ninth wicket stand with Hemu Adhikari.
 The selectors tried Joshi, Rajindernath, and Maka in the next 3 Tests, only to bring Sen back for the final Test at Eden Gardens.

 The Test fizzed out to a draw after Waqar Hasan and Fazal Mahmood s match-saving partnership.
 Sen scored 13 and took a catch and a stumping off the bowling of Gulabrai Ramchand, but never played another Test.

 The hat-trick (and an urban legend)

-Sen scored 127 against Orissa at Cuttack the next season, but achieved something more astounding against the same opposition at the same ground two seasons later.
+Sen scored 127 against Orissa the next season, but achieved something more astounding against the same opposition at the same ground two seasons later.
 On cards it seemed the usual one-way affair with Bengal piling up 329 for 4 before bowling out Orissa for 58 and 126.

 The match, however, is remembered for the way it ended.
 Sen had Ram Sastry stumped, and Tamayya Sastri and Nimal Padhi bowled off consecutive deliveries.
 He finished with figures of 3.4-1-4-3, and became the second Bengal bowler to take a First-Class hat-trick, after TC Longfield.

 Note: There is an urban legend associated with Sen s hat-trick.
 It is generally believed that Sen had taken his gloves before he had taken the hat-trick.
 The debutant Gopal Chakraborty, who had stumped Ram Sastry to give Sen the first of his three wickets, was the designated wicketkeeper for the match.
 Sen did not keep wickets.
-That feat remains with Alan Smith, who had performed this for Warwickshire against Essex at Clacton-on-Sea in 1965].
+That feat remains with Alan Smith, who would perform this for Warwickshire against Essex at Clacton-on-Sea in 1965.